droqen/magical-paradise-train/README.md

 # How to add your own minigame

-## 1. Create your own *NavdiBoard* scene
+## 1. Create your own scene

-Create a scene with a 'NavdiBoard' at its root, OR duplicate *01-droqen/TestPlatformer.tscn*
+I recommend duplicating *01-droqen/TestPlatformer.tscn* because it already has a desirable structure in place, but the important part is that you have a **SubwayStopBoard.gd** script as the project's **root node**.

 Set the *Board View Size* variable to the size you'd like your game to display at (e.g. 160x144 or 80x80) and click *Force Setup* to change the size of the NavdiBoard.